mplodowski/backupmanager-plugin-public/UPGRADE.md

 <a name="upgrade-2.1.0"></a>
 ## Upgrading To 2.1.0

-Dropbox integration was moved to external [Dropbox Adapter](https://octobercms.com/plugin/renatio-dropboxadapter) plugin.
+Dropbox's integration was moved to external [Dropbox Adapter](https://octobercms.com/plugin/renatio-dropboxadapter) plugin.
 Read this plugin documentation how to configure Dropbox filesystem.

 <a name="upgrade-2.1.4"></a>
 ## Upgrading To 2.1.4

-Plugin requires to set database port in config.
+Plugin requires setting database port in a config.
 This only affects older installations of OctoberCMS.

 <a name="upgrade-3.0.0"></a>
 ## Upgrading To 3.0.0

-Main dependency spatie/laravel-backup was updated to 5.6.4 version.
+Main dependency `spatie/laravel-backup` was updated to 5.6.4 version.